Relintai/pandemonium_engine_docs/usage/networking/http_request_class.md

 Making HTTP requests
 ====================

-The `HTTPRequest` node is the easiest way to make HTTP requests in Godot.
+The `HTTPRequest` node is the easiest way to make HTTP requests in Pandemonium.
 It is backed by the more low-level `HTTPClient`.

 For the sake of this example, we will create a simple UI with a button, that when pressed will start the HTTP request to the specified URL.